azmyrajab/polars_ols/README.md

 Future Work / TODOs
 ------------
-- Support generic types, in rust implementations, so that both <f32> and <f64> are recognized.
+- Support generic types, in rust implementations, so that both f32 and f64 types are recognized.
 Right now data is cast to f32 prior to estimation
 - Add more detailed documentation on supported models, signatures, and API